archethic-foundation/libdart/README.md

   #### setCode(code)
-  Add the code in the `data.code` section of the transaction `code` is a string defining the smart contract
+  Add the code in the `data.code` section of the transaction

+  - `code` is a string defining the smart contract

   #### setContent(content)
-  Add the content in the `data.content` section of the transaction `content` is a string defining the smart contract
+  Add the content in the `data.content` section of the transaction

+  - `content` is a string defining any data

   #### addOwnership(secret, authorizedKeys)
    Add an ownership in the `data.ownerships` section of the transaction with a secret and its related authorized public keys to be able to decrypt it.